MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ForceUseProxyOnly

-Specifies the device isn't forced to use the proxy only.
+Specifies the device isn't forced to use the proxy only (the value $false).
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the ForceUseProxyOnly property is True (enabled).
 If the value is already False (disabled), this switch does nothing.